DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 If you get stuck, please join the [DigiNode Tools Telegram group](https://t.me/DigiNodeTools) and ask for help.

 Note: A DigiNode is designed to operate "headless".
 This means you do not need a display, keyboard or mouse attached to your Raspberry Pi.
-Your DigiNode will be entirely managed from your Mac or Windows computer.
+Your DigiNode will be setup and managed entirely from your Mac or Windows computer.

 ## Summary of Steps